30 Aug Five easy steps to more universal design

 Alt Text helps people with a sight impairment make sense of images used in our learning materials.
 Images may include photographs, infographics, company logos, decorative banners, charts or icons, to name a few.

-People with a sight impairment often rely on a document reader to make sense of learning materials.
-When a document reader gets to an image, it will read the Alt Text embedded behind the image.
+People with a sight impairment often rely on a screen reader to make sense of learning materials.
+When a screen reader gets to an image, it will read the Alt Text embedded behind the image.
 Therefore, well-written Alt Text will help people understand the information or concept that the image conveys.

 We can also use Alt Text to identify images that are decorative and do not add meaning to the text.
 For example, the discussion icon below doesn’t add meaning, so should be marked as decorative: